theuserge/TheUserge.github.io/errors.md

 ![](https://i.imgur.com/NySBc32.jpg)

 Userge is based on Pyrogram.
-So you have to give a Pyrogram session string to `HU_STRING_SESSION`.
+So you have to give a Pyrogram session string to `SESSION_STRING`.

 ## 10. Auth Key Duplicated / Revoked / Unregistered